tytydraco/yessleep/out/Ive_been_struggling_to_stay_awake_over_the_last_few_weeks_I_visited_a_therapist_Apparently_Ive_been_going_to_a_class_I_dont_remember_taking.md

 “That sounds quite distressing, Iris.
 I am sorry to hear that.”
 Dr. Oliver turned and typed something into her laptop before turning back to me.
 “Why don’t we try to go through your day?
 We can start by attempting to find a routine in your life, and hopefully, we can fill in the blanks and find the cause of this suppression.
 Usually, we block out certain memories due to trauma, and that would explain why you have been blacking out and losing time.”

-Her eyes started drifting down once again, lips curling into a sympathy smile, and shook my head.
+Her eyes started drifting down once again, lips curling into a sympathy smile, and I shook my head.
 “I haven’t been through any trauma.”
 I said.
-"I really am fine."
+"I'm fine."

 “You may think that,” Dr Oliver said.
 “It is normal to blame the unnatural on things like stress or not getting enough sleep.
 I have students coming in thinking they are disassociating when in reality, they are drinking heavily throughout the night and the alcohol is affecting them.
 However, what you are describing sounds like you have suppressed memories that have deeply affected your mental state,” her expression darkened.